Skip to main content

 Grades Pre-K-8: Navy blue chino pants (Docker style, NOT cargo) with solid black or brown belt (no belt required in Pre-K or Kindergarten).
 Grades 9-12: Khaki color Docker-style pants.
 Pants should be worn at natural waistline (not riding low) and not be excessively baggy.

-Navy blue cardigan, pullover sweater, or sweater vest available through
+Navy blue cardigan, pullover sweater, or sweater vest allowed

 Socks–matching solid colored